Reverse Wireless Charging: Benefits, Risks, and Battery Impact

 Power & Sync

-Reverse wireless charging is a fairly new technology that is only found in select smartphones.
+Reverse wireless charging is a technology that is only found in select smartphones.
 Using the same technology as standard wireless charging, it transforms your phone into a wireless power bank.

 turning your phone into a wireless charging pad reverse wireless charging